 If you’re reading this on the Monday before Black Friday for instance, it’s probably a little late to target them all.

-The good news is you can pick and choose which dates you wish to target in particular and there’s really no rules saying you have to do them all.
+The good news is you can pick and choose which dates you wish to target in particular and there are really no rules saying you have to do them all.

 2. Determine Your Advertising Options